Exidy Sorcerer II

 The Sorcerer was an interesting combination of parts from a standard S-100 bus machine, combined with their custom display circuitry.
 The machine included the Zilog Z80 and various bus features needed to run the CP/M operating system, but placed them inside a "closed" box with a built-in keyboard similar to machines like the Commodore PET, the Commodore 64, and the Atari 8-bit family.
 Unlike those machines, the Sorcerer's keyboard was a high quality unit with full "throw".
 The keyboard included a custom "Graphics" key, which allowed easy entry of the extended character set, without having to overload the Control key, the more common solution on other machines.
 Somewhat ahead of its peers, the Sorcerer included lower case characters as a standard feature.

-Our model is the Sorcerer II model No: DP1000-2 with a serial number of 02290-717-11 and was very kindly donated by Eric Everatt who has supplied a large collection of Sorcerer documentation to be shortly archived in PDF format.
-The Sorcer is complete with the original box and manual
+Our model is the Sorcerer II model No: DP1000-2 with a serial number of 02290-717-11 and was very kindly donated by Eric Everatt who has supplied a large collection of Sorcerer documentation.
+The Sorcerer is complete with the original box and manual.

 Exidy Sorcerer II Manuals: